frickjack/little-apps/Notes/Areas/howto/devTest.md

 We do not publish this package to npm.

-The codebuild CICD pipeline publishes this package to the S3 bucket backing https://apps.frickjack.com when a new git tag is published to github.
+The codebuild CICD pipeline publishes this package to the S3 bucket backing https://apps.frickjack.com when a new commit merges into github's main branch.
 ```
 (
   version="$(jq -r .version < package.json)"
-  git tag -a "$version" -m "release details in Notes/reference/releaseNotes.md#$version"
+  git tag -a "$version" -m "release details in Notes/Areas/reference/releaseNotes.md#$version"
   git push origin $version
 )
 ```